yii-tools/forms/docs/checkbox.md

 ### Methods of the widget

-All methods are available on the widget instance.
 All methods are immutable, which means that they will return a new instance of the widget with the specified option set.

 Method                 | Parameter        | Description                                                                                                           | Default
 -----------------------|------------------|-----------------------------------------------------------------------------------------------------------------------|---------